Menteeno/menteeno/content/english/contract/_index.md

         </p>
         <h4 class="my-6 text-lg">Section 6: Confidentiality</h4>
         <p>
-          Mentino guarantees <strong>confidentiality</strong> of all user data, used solely for service improvement.
+          Menteeno guarantees <strong>confidentiality</strong> of all user data, used solely for service improvement.
 No information will be publicly disclosed or sold.
         </p>
 '
 ---